 - Protect yourself.
 If you are the victim of a sustained husky attack, protect yourself from the worst of it.
 Huskies are quick, agile, and powerful.
 Stay on your feet and protect your major arteries by covering spots such as the neck and thighs.
 Severe dog bites in these areas could even result in a victim bleeding out.

 - Find a way to escape.
 Try to find a way to get away from the dog.
 Get in/outdoors, or climb onto a wall or fence.
 Hitting or kicking an attacking dog should be used as a last resort.
 It might make the attack worse, but you might be left with no other option.

 Who Is Liable for a Dog Bite Injury?

 Different areas have varying dog bite laws, which help decide the punishment handed down to the dog and owner in the event of a husky attack or a dog bite injury.

 In California, the strict liability statute is used.
-This is a zero-tolerance rule that makes the owner of a dog liable for any attack by their pet.
-This covers dog bites which happen in public places, such as during a dog walk in a park, or on private property if the victim is lawfully permitted to be there.
+This is a zero-tolerance rule that makes the owner of a dog liable for an attack by their pet.
+This covers dog bites that happen in public places, such as during a dog walk in a park, or on private property if the victim is lawfully permitted to be there.

 Siberian Husky Attack – Talk to a Husky Bite Attorney

 A husky bite can result in severe wounds and may have a serious impact on a person’s life.
 A victim could suffer:

 - Tendon and muscle injuries